 And that is what we’re here for today.
 The blessing of God’s grace and favor poured out over-and guiding-our Biblical goal setting and goal getting!

 God gives us the desire to improve, yes.
-But the wonder of God’s grace and favor is this: He’s also willing to get in there and help us do the work!
+But the wonder of God’s grace is this: He’s also willing to get in there and help us do the work!
 That’s what sets Christian goal setting apart.

 It’s beautiful, looking at God’s Grace in the Bible.
 You know, there are over a dozen books in the New Testament where the author begins with a blessing, a prayer of Grace and Peace to the recipient.
 I’d love it if we could get out of our myopic ruts, and pray grace and peace over those we come into contact with.